Lab Members

 Stacy Tessler Lindau is the Catherine Lindsay Dobson Professor of Obstetrics and Gynecology and Professor of Medicine-Geriatrics and Palliative Medicine.

-She is also special advisor to the provost at the University of Chicago.
+She is also senior advisor to the provost at the University of Chicago.
 In this role, Dr. Lindau leads projects in the provost’s highest priority strategic domains, working closely with the vice provosts and the provost’s chief of staff as well as other administrative and faculty leaders.

 Stacy earned her BA from the University of Michigan Honors College with studies in political science and secondary education, her MD from Brown University, and her MAPP from the University of Chicago Harris School of Public Policy.
 She was a Robert Wood Johnson Foundation Clinical Scholar and served the program’s National Advisory Committee, an Irving B. Harris Fellow, and is an Aspen Institute Health Innovators Fellow.
 Before medicine, Stacy worked in broadcast journalism, including at Dow Jones & Company’s Wall Street Journal TV.
-She serves the board of directors of RISE, 501c3, an organization dedicated to elimination of racism through sport.
+She serves the board of directors and executive committee of RISE, 501c3, an organization dedicated to elimination of racism through sport.
 She is also an active emeritus member of the boards of the Scientific Network on Female Sexual Health and Cancer and the Aspen Institute Health Innovators Fellowship.

 Emily Abramsohn